-Scenario B – Experimental – Finding the Right Platform
+Scenario B – Experimental – Finding the Right Social Media Platform

 What do we mean?

-Honestly, the local serviceman isn’t going to need to Tweet every hour and there is probably no need for pest control companies to spend a lot of effort on Pinterest.
-What they do need to do is make sure their Google Business Listings are up-to-date and actively solicit reviews for both Google and Yelp.
-For instance, one painting company offers up to 20% in discounts for reviews left on five different sites.
-This has resulted in more reviews than any other company in their local area.
-They still have to perform well in order to get GOOD reviews, but most people need some motivation to take the time to leave positive remarks.
-Anger motivates those who want to leave negative ones.
+Honestly, the local serviceman won’t need to Tweet every hour, and there is probably no need for pest control companies to spend a lot of effort on Pinterest.
+What these companies do need to do is make sure their Google Business Listings are up-to-date and actively solicit reviews for both Google and Yelp.

-The point is that social media is the modern day “word-of-mouth” referral system and it’s extremely important for service businesses to leverage it in some way.
+When you consider that social media is the modern day “word-of-mouth” referral system, you can see that reviews are extremely important for service businesses if they want to generate new business.